queweiba/que/_posts/21-01-02-R-basics.md

   ...
 )
 ```
-2. Stringr. split a vector of strings into a matrix of substrings
+2. Stringr::split() a vector of strings into a matrix of substrings
 ```
 library(stringr)